-On the women’s side, Wesleyan finished No. 8 in the final 2016-17 national rankings and returned to the Sweet 16 of the NCAA Tournament for a second year in a row.
-Individually, Eudice Chong ’18 became the first player in Division III history to win three NCAA singles titles in a row.
-She also became the first women’s player since 2004 to win a singles and doubles title in the same year, as Chong and Victoria Yu ’19 claimed Wesleyan’s first-ever doubles championship.
-In all, Fried coached three All-Americans in 2016-17 (Steven Chen ’18, Chong and Yu).
+- Wesleyan finished No. 8 in the final 2016-17 national rankings, having returned to the Sweet 16 for the second-straight year.
+Individually, Chong became the first player in Division III history to win three NCAA singles titles in a row.
+Additionally, Chong was the first women’s player since 2004 to win a singles and doubles title in the same year, as Chong and Victoria Yu ’19 claimed Wesleyan’s first-ever doubles championship, as both players earned ITA All-American accolades.

-Fried adds tremendous playing and coaching experience to the Cardinal staff.
-A 1991 graduate of Brown University, where he was a four-year tennis team member, two-year captain, and No. 1 singles and doubles player, Fried was a national high school tennis All-American before attending Brown, and attained a No. 1 Eastern Tennis Association ranking in the men's open division.
-During his playing career, Fried posted wins over eventual Grand Slam winners Goran Ivanisevic, Mark Knowles and Donald Johnson, while also competing against other future pros such as Andre Agassi, Jim Courier and Michael Chang.
+A 1991 graduate of Brown University, Fried was a four-year starter, two-year captain, and the No. 1 singles and doubles player.
+Prior to Brown, Fried earned national high school tennis All-American honors and attained a No. 1 Eastern Tennis Association ranking in the men's open division.
+During his playing career, Fried posted wins over eventual three eventual Grand Slam winners and competed against other future pros such as Andre Agassi, Jim Courier and Michael Chang.

-Prior to his arrival at Wesleyan, Fried also worked for over 10 years on Wall Street as a trader and asset manager.
+Prior to his arrival at Wesleyan, Fried worked for over 10 years on Wall Street.